Unleash/unleash/website/docs/feature-flag-tutorials/flutter/a-b-testing.md

 ![Set Up Variant in Unleash](/img/variant-setup-1.png)

-Now that you have created your feature flag, let’s create two new [variants](https://docs.getunleash.io/reference/feature-toggle-variants) “gridTile'' and “imageDetails” respectively.
-These variants will help you position your “like image” button.
+Now that you have created your feature flag, let’s create two new [variants](https://docs.getunleash.io/reference/feature-toggle-variants) `gridTile` and `imageDetails` respectively.
+These variants will help you position your **like image** button.

 ![Succesfully setting up variant in Unleash](/img/setup-variant-2.png)